3D domino tilings: irregular disks and connected components under flips: Introduction

-The three-dimensional problem of flip connectivity is much more subtle.
-For instance, the space of tilings of many simply connected regions is no longer connected by flips; see Figure~\ref{fig:isolatedtilings} for tilings of $[0,4]^2 \times [0,2]$ which admit no flip.
-Milet and Saldanha \cite{Mil} introduced the \emph{twist} of a tiling for several contractible cubiculated regions contained in $\mathbb{R}^3$.
-In this case, the twist is a flip invariant assuming values in $\mathbb{Z}$: given a tiling $\tl$ of a suitable region, we have an integer $\textsc{Tw}(\tl)$.
-For a fixed nontrivial quadriculated disk $\D \subset \mathbb{R}^2$, as defined in Section~\ref{sec:definitions}, the distribution of the twist (according to the number of tilings of $\D \times [0,N]$) tends to a Gaussian as $N$ goes to infinity (see \cite{SalProb}).
+For a fixed nontrivial balanced quadriculated disk $\D \subset \mathbb{R}^2$ the distribution of the twist (according to the number of tilings of $\D \times [0,N]$) tends to a Gaussian as $N$ goes to infinity (see \cite{Sal21}).
 In the same scenario, almost always any two tilings with the same twist can be joined by a sequence of flips.
 Experimental evidence suggests that similar results hold for large cubical boxes.